 Not to mention that many companies will expect you to serve as a mentor and technical leader to other data scientists on the team.

 So, here’s a good idea.
 Take the time to improve your data visualization skills.
 Explore various software tools and techniques.
 Expertise in such will definitely help you stand out once you start applying for a data science job.
 You can also read more about influencing people and telling stories as a data scientist here.

 This one comes as no surprise.
 If you are aiming to achieve the data scientist status, your technical skills must be excellent.
 This lucrative job requires implementing machine learning algorithms, such as regression, classification, text mining, and time series.
 Moreover, experience with data visualization tools, and an ability to extract data from varied stores count as a big plus.
-That said, expertise in Excel, Python, R, Tableau, and SQL, will skyrocket your chances to land your dream job.
+That said, expertise in Excel, R, Tableau, and SQL, and Python will skyrocket your chances to land your dream job.
+Speaking of Python, our super-detailed Python Programming Guide will help you learn everything you need to get started, so check it out here.
 Lucky for you, even if you don’t have previous experience, we can help you master these crucial skills.
 Feel free to learn more about our comprehensive online program here.

 When it comes to qualifications, a second-tier degree in technical disciplines is certainly a common trait in the data science job descriptions.
 Therefore, a strong background in engineering, computer science, machine learning, statistics, or applied mathematics will put you among the star candidates for the job.
 Usually, a bachelor’s or a master’s degree will fill the bill.
 Fortunately, according to our research, even if you are a recent college graduate you can still make the cut.